-The ACI is a DoD-sponsored computing systems research program initiated by the NSA and the Combat Capabilities Development Command/Army Research Laboratory/ARO.
-It focuses on areas of strategic importance to U.S. national security policy.
-It seeks to increase the Department's intellectual capital in computing systems and improve its ability to address future challenges and build bridges between the Department and the computing research community.
-ACI brings together universities, research institutions, companies, and individual scholars and supports multidisciplinary and cross-institutional projects addressing specific topic areas determined by the Department of Defense.
-The ACI aims to promote research in specific areas of computing systems and to promote a candid and constructive relationship between DoD and the computing research community.
+The EBRC is a basic research program initiated by the Combat Capabilities Development Command/Army Research Laboratory/ARO.
+It focuses on areas of strategic importance to U.S. national security.
+It seeks to increase the Army's intellectual capital in energetic materials (EM) and improve its ability to address future challenges.
+EBRC brings together universities, research institutions, companies, and individual scholars and supports multidisciplinary and cross-institutional projects addressing specific topic areas determined by the Department of the Army (DA).
+The EBRC aims to promote research in specific areas of EMs and to promote a candid and constructive relationship between DA and the energetics research community.